CrystallizeAPI/apps/README.md

 -   PRs and Issues are therefore open, discuss, contribute in one place
 -   Many things will be shared accross the `components`: Coding Standards, CI & Automations, Tests, etc.

-✅ Nevertheless, all the `compoenents` (here tools) will continue to be independant and pushed in their own repository. (through magic mechanisms that we have internally)
+✅ Nevertheless, all the `components` will continue to be independant and pushed in their own repository. (through magic mechanisms that we have internally)

 ## Managed Repositories